Taungoo

 Taungoo (/my/ Tauñngu myoú; တီအူ), also spelled Toungoo and formerly Toung-ngú, is a district-level city in the Bago Region of Myanmar, 220 km from Yangon, towards the north-eastern end of the division, with mountain ranges to the east and west.
-The main industry is in forestry products, with teak and other hardwoods extracted from the mountains.
-The city is known for its areca palms and betel nut chewing.

-The city is famous in Burmese history for the Toungoo dynasty which ruled the country for over 200 years between the 16th and 18th centuries.
-Taungoo was the capital of Burma in 1510–1539 and 1551–1552.

-Kaytumadi new city (new city of Taungoo) is the central command of the southern command division region of Armed Forces (Tatmadaw).
 Hanthawaddy United Football Club is based in Taungoo.

+In the 16th century it was the first capital of the Toungoo dynasty.

 Names

-The classical Pali name of Taungoo is Ketumadi (ကေတုမဒီ;Ketumadi), which translates to "possessed of the royal standard."
+The classical Pali name of Taungoo is Ketumadi (ကေတုမဒီ;Ketumadi), which translates to "endowed with the royal standard."